chainguard-dev/edu/content/chainguard/chainguard-images/reference/ruby/getting-started-ruby.md

 ```

-If you inspect the image with a `docker image inspect php-namegen`, you'll notice that it has only **three** layers, thanks to the use of a multi-stage Docker build.
+If you inspect the image with a `docker image inspect inky-says`, you'll notice that it has only **three** layers, thanks to the use of a multi-stage Docker build.

 ```shell
 docker image inspect inky-says